dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 1. A **manifest.json** file that describes the static assets the app needs to be installed, and
 2. A **service worker** script that enables offline capability by handling the app’s network traffic and caching data to serve it offline.

 What’s more, we’ve developed an API in the App Runtime library that can be used in combination with these PWA features to enable **on-demand caching of individual sections of an app**.
-This feature is called **cacheable sections** and was developed with the Dashboards App in mind, which will use it to cache individual dashboards for offline use.
+This feature is called **cacheable sections** and was developed with the Dashboard App in mind, which will use it to cache individual dashboards for offline use.

 ## How to use PWA in your app